timurmurmurik/anfisacatrepo/README.md

 This repository contains the initial scaffolding and design notes for **Aethra Engines**, a Create-inspired Minecraft mod that focuses on thermodynamics, pressure, and fluid logistics.

+> Target platform: **Minecraft 1.20.1 on Fabric**.
+The code and APIs here assume Fabric loader + Fabric API (with Architectury considered for future multi-loader support).

 ## Goals
 - Modular machines driven by pressure and temperature instead of traditional power systems.
 - Rich fluid simulation with heat exchange, viscosity, and material-dependent pipes.